mehulhere/CodeSorted/README.md

 # codesorted (Online Judge)

-This is an Online Judge platform for competitive programming practice and contests.
-The platform supports multiple programming languages, real-time code execution, and automated evaluation of submissions.
+This is an Online Judge platform for competitive programming practice.
+The platform supports multiple programming languages, real-time code execution, and automated evaluation of submissions with AI-driven coding features, addressing the need for intelligent coding practice environments

 ## Features